-In the event restraint or seclusion is used on a student, the building principal or designee will notify the student's parents/guardian/guardian ad litem of the occurrence, as soon as practical and in no event later than the time of the return of the child to the parent or guardian or the end of the business day, whichever is earlier.
+In the event restraint or seclusion is used on a student, the building principal will, within 24 hours, verbally notify the student's parents/guardian of the occurrence.

-The building principal or designee will, within 5 business days after the occurrence, submit a written notification/report to the Superintendent or designee.
-The notification shall contain all the requirements and information as mandated by RSA 126-U:7 II.
-The Superintendent or designee may develop a reporting form or other documents necessary to satisfy these reporting requirements.
+The building principal will, within 5 business days after the occurrence, submit a written notification/report to the Superintendent.
+The notification shall contain all the requirements and information as mandated by RSA 126-U:7, II.
+The Superintendent may develop a reporting form or other documents necessary to satisfy these reporting requirements.

-Unless prohibited by court order, the Superintendent or designee shall, within 2 business days of receipt of the notification required in the above paragraph, send by first class mail to the child's parent or guardian the information contained in the notification/report.
-Each notification/report prepared under this section shall be retained by the school or facility for review in accordance with rules adopted under RSA 541-A by the state board of education and the department of health and human services.
+Unless prohibited by court order, the Superintendent will, within 2 business days of receipt of the notification required in the above paragraph, send by first class mail to the child's parent or guardian the information contained in the notification/report.
+Each notification/report prepared under this section shall be retained by the school for review in accordance with state board of education rules and the department of health and human services rules.

-If a school employee has intentional physical contact with a student in response to a student's aggressive misconduct or disruptive behavior, the building principal or designee will make reasonable efforts to inform the student's parent or guardian as soon as possible, but no later than the end of the school day.
-The building principal or designee will also prepare a written report of the incident within five (5) business days of the incident.
-The report will include information required under RSA 126-U:7 V.
+If a school employee has intentional physical contact with a student in response to a student's aggressive misconduct or disruptive behavior, the building principal will make reasonable efforts to inform the student's parent or guardian as soon as possible, but no later than the end of the school day.
+The building principal will also prepare a written report of the incident within five (5) business days of the incident.
+The report will include information required under RSA 126-U:7, V.